 Helping A Friend

-What should I do if I’m worried a friend is struggling with a mental health issue?
+What should I do if I’m worried a friend is struggling with their mental health?
 We’re breaking it down into 3 easy steps, because reaching out can save a life.

 Step 1.
 Check in.